miyaichi/adstxt-Inspector/docs/en/index.md

 - No data sent to external servers.
 - Only analyzes publicly available Ads.txt and Sellers.json files.
 - No tracking or analytics collection.

+## Contributing

+Source code is available on [GitHub](https://github.com/miyaichi/adstxt-Inspector).
+Contributions are welcome!